The night before feels loud

 You do not need a pep talk.
 You need a plan for the first Monday, the nursery bag, the feeding question, the manager conversation, and the moment everyone assumes you are fine.

 Digital download.
-The single guide is £18.99.
-The Mama Bundle is £30.99 and includes the return-to-work guide, the fourth-trimester guide, and the couples guide.
+The single guide is £19.99.
+The four-guide bundle is £39.99 and adds the recovery guide, the couples guide, and 90 Days of Grace.

 Your head runs through childcare, milk, clothes, inboxes, and whether the baby will settle.
 The guide turns that noise into a written first-week plan.